wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/94-cablegram-from-department-of-foreign-affairs-to-posts.md

 ---
+doc_date: '1980-03-25'
+doc_num: 94
+doc_order: 94
+naa_refs:
+- naa_barcode: 1509875
+  naa_control_symbol: 370/1/19/18 PART 17
+  naa_series: A1838
+  reference: '[NAA: A1838, 370/1119/18, xvii]'
-title: "94 Cablegram from Department of Foreign Affairs to Posts"
+title: Cablegram from Department of Foreign Affairs to Posts
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 8964
 vol_id: 23
-doc_date: 1980-03-25
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 94 Cablegram from Department of Foreign Affairs to Posts

 Canberra, 25 March 1980